 Discover the best of Hawaii with travel guides to Hawaii’s top 5 islands, plus guides to the hikes, beaches, and scenic drives that you don’t want to miss!

-If you’re planning a trip to Hawaii for the resort experience and with little reason to hop to other islands, there is really no rule of thumb.
-You could visit for a long weekend or even spend a whole week just on one island.
+If you’re planning a trip to Hawaii for the resort experience and have little reason to hop to other islands, there is no rule of thumb.
+You could visit for a long weekend or spend a whole week on one island.
 If planning a proper island-hopping trip in Hawaii, my rule of thumb is that for every week in Hawaii, you can explore a maximum of two islands.
 Three nights on an island is really the minimum.
-Further reading: 7-Day Sample Itinerary, Two-Week Sample Itinerary.
+Further reading: 7-Day Itinerary, 10-Day Itinerary, Two-Week Itinerary.

 Unless you charter a yacht or plane, commercial inter-island flights are the only practical means of getting from one island to another in Hawaii.